jundalisay/superblist/content/en/research/pythagoras/life/chapter-17.md

 If afterwards they happened to meet with such a one, they conceived him to be any other person, than him who according to them was dead.

-Hence also Lysis, blaming a certain person named Hipparchus, because he had communicated the doctrines of the Pythagoreans to the profane, and to those who acceded to them without disciplines and theory, says as follows:
+Hence also Lysis, blamed Hipparchus because he had communicated the doctrines of the Pythagoreans to the profane, and to those who acceded to them without disciplines and theory, says as follows:

-{{< q >}}
+{{< box >}}
 You, Hipparchus, philosophize publicly with everyone you meet.
 Pythagoras did not think fit to do so.

 You learnt philosophy diligently.
-But you did not preserve it because you tasted Sicilian delicacies, <!-- 54 --> which you should not have tasted a second time.
+But you did not preserve it because you tasted Sicilian delicacies, which you should not have tasted a second time.

-I will be happy if you abandon these.
+Please abandon these.
 But if not, you will be dead in my opinion.

 It will be pious to call to mind the divine and human precepts of Pythagoras, and not to make the goods of wisdom common to those, who have not even in a dream their soul purified.

 It is not lawful to extend to every casual person, things which were obtained with such great labors, and such diligent assiduity, nor to divulge the mysteries of the Eleusinian Goddesses to the profane.
 For those who do either of these, are equally unjust and impious.
-{{< /q >}}

-{{< q >}}
 But it will be well to consider what a great length of time we consumed in wiping away the stains which had insinuated themselves into our breasts, till, after the lapse of some years, we became fit recipients of the doctrines of Pythagoras.

 For as dyers previously purify garments, and then fix in the colors with which they wish them to be imbued, in order that the dye may not be washed away, and may never become evanescent; after the same manner also that divine man prepared the souls of those that were lovers of philosophy, so that they might not deceive him in any of those beautiful and good qualities which he hoped they would possess.